petrock99/phishingMLP/README.md

 </center>

 ## Introduction
-This project is for a simple, CUDA GPU aware, script that implements a Binary Classifier Model Factory to help find the best set of hyperparameters for an MLP model.
+This project is for a CUDA GPU aware script that implements a Binary Classifier Model Factory.
+It is designed to help find the best set of hyperparameters for an MLP model.
 It was scoped as a phishing vs legitimate website classifier, but could be adapted for any binary classification task.
 It will run a grid style hyperparameter search against one or more datasets and use Stratified K-Fold Cross Validation to compare the performance of each model.
 The script will generate accuracy, loss & data mining graphs, along the results of each model configuration.
 As the script progresses it will write the results to a file sorted in descending order by accuracy.
 This allows the user to monitor the progress of the script and quickly see which model configurations are performing the best in real time.<br>
 <br>

 ----